svakulenk0/ODAbrowser/README.md

-# Data dealer
+# Data Dealer

-Goal: generate browsable hierarchical document collection summary, suggest search terms

-Facets: portal/publisher, category (topic)

-* explore by portal/publisher, e.g. country, state: hawaii, portal: http://data.gov.uk/
-* how to infer category/topic/clusters ? e.g. with a topic model
-* discriminative keywords, pick keywords candidates that carry semantics
-* clustering -> space partitioning
+Goals:

+1. generate browsable (hierarchical ?) document collection summary to be able to explore document collection in various dimensions, e.g. portal/publisher, country, language, category/topic.

+2. pick discriminative terms to partition the space of documents (not too general, i.e. present in all documents of the collection, and not too specific, i.e. present in a single document in the collection), pick keyword candidates that carry semantic meaning not a random (rare) corpus-specific collocation, annotate each document with good search terms (ngrams) which reflect its semantics.

+3. navigate (suggest, guide user) through good (!) search terms (hierarchy?) which plays the role of the proxy anchoring to the underlying document clusters in the collection.

 ## References